(Mo, Sandman, Mr. Automatic, or Ultraman)

 Rivera seemed headed for another great season, defying his age, in 2012, when he suffered a freak injury during batting practice before the Yankees' May 3rd game against the Kansas City Royals.
 He twisted his knee while shagging fly balls and ruptured a ligament.
 He had to be carted off the field, his season - and possibly his career - over at age 42.
 He was 1-1, 2.18 and had saved 5 games in 9 appearances when the injury occurred.
 However, he immediately promised that he would not end this career in this disappointing way: "I am coming back.
 Write it down in big letters.
 I'm not going out like this," he told reporters the next day.
 However, when doctors examined him the following week in preparation for surgery, they stated that they had found "unexpected complications", making it less likely that a recovery would be straightforward - if Rivera were to choose to undergo rehabilitation in order to attempt a comeback.
 The problem was revealed to be a blood clot in Rivera's right calf, for which he needed to take blood-thinning medication to allow it to dissolve, delaying surgery by a number of weeks.
 However, by mid-July, Rivera announced that his recovery was progressing ahead of schedule, and that he was still hoping to return before the end of the year.
 GM Brian Cashman was quick to throw cold water on that suggestion however, as he told the MLB network on July 24th: "He's not coming back this year and I wish he was, I wish he was, but unfortunately people get excited."

 The Yankees paid tribute to his great career during spring training in 2014 by visiting Mariano's home country, Panama, to play a couple of games against the Miami Marlins.
-In 2014, Major League Baseball paid him tribute by naming its new award to be given to the best reliever in the American League the "Mariano Rivera Award", with Mariano one of 9 former relievers who get to choose the award's winner.
+That year, he published his autobiography while Major League Baseball paid him tribute by naming its new award to be given to the best reliever in the American League the "Mariano Rivera Award", with Mariano one of 9 former relievers who get to choose the award's winner (the National League award was named for his contemporary, Trevor Hoffman, who is second on the all-time saves list).
+In 2015, he was with the Yankees as a guest spring training instructor.
+On August 14, 2016, the Yankees dedicated a plaque in his honor in Monument Park.

 - 13-time AL All-Star (1997, 1999-2002, 2004-2006, 2008-2011 & 2013)